 Notes

-*Feel free to use fresh or frozen okra.
-If using frozen, make sure to thaw it before adding to the jambalaya.
+• Okra: Feel free to use fresh or frozen okra.
+If using frozen, be sure to thaw it (you can do so quickly in the microwave if needed) before adding to the jambalaya.

 Chicken Jambalaya Recipe with Sausage and Andouille Sausage